c-haisten/AWS-Immersion-Day/Lab-Guide.md

 2. Numbered list item 2
 3. Numbered list item 3

-### Subsection 2.3: Identifying Vulnerabilities in Application Image from CodeBuild Output
+### 2.3: Identifying Vulnerabilities in Application Image from CodeBuild Output

 In this section you will navigate to the output link from the twistlock scan within AWS CodeBuild.